Ravilochan/StaTwig_Cart_Service/README.md

 # cart-service
 This is Service which enables User's to add Ideas and store them in cart.
 To Checkout & but that Idea.
 This is just a phase before paying/buying for an Idea.
-A User can add an available IDea to the cart and proceed to Checkout.
+A User can add an available Ideas to the cart and proceed to Checkout.

 # Installation
 Clone this repository into your local